Walter Crawley: Life

 Crawley was born on 29 March 1880 and educated at St John's School, Leatherhead.
+In 1901 he played his first tournament at the Yorkshire Championships where he lost in round three to Ernest Watson. he won his first singles title at the North of England Championships in 1907.
+The same year he won the inaugural Dieppe International Championship men's singles title.
 He competed in the singles and doubles at the 1908 Summer Olympics.
-In the doubles he reached the quarterfinals with Kenneth Powell in which they lost to compatriots and eventual Olympic champions George Hillyard and Reginald Doherty.
+In the doubles, he reached the quarterfinals with Kenneth Powell in which they lost to compatriots and eventual Olympic champions George Hillyard and Reginald Doherty.

-His brother, Alfred Ernest Crawley was also a tennis player.